DikDik-Dave/FilmPy/docs/README.md

 * Subtitle Support
 * pytest (or other) testing framework integration
 * librosa?
+* Faster approach to pixel format conversion
+* Get all rgb colors in an image.
+*

 ## How To Use This Library
 There are two primary interfaces to use FilmPy, importing the package or calling it via command line interface.